 This budget category is best used in cash as it is easily controlled.
 Because you are using it as cash, that is the only tracking that needs to be done.
-The point of this budget category is to come up with fun ways to spend money, not to overly try to control or track it.
+The point of this budget category is to come up with fun things to spend money on, not to overly try to control or track it.

 How Much Fun Money to Budget?

 The first step in determining how much fun money to budget is to look at your expenses for the past few months.
 You will want to get a handle on how much money you are currently spending in this category, and how much you can afford to spend.

 When we looked at our budget, we decided to budget $200 each a month for fun money.
 This was an amount that we were comfortable with.
 Two-hundred dollars was enough money to have a little fun every month while not feeling deprived while we optimized everything else to hit our savings goals.

 Each of us would receive that money in cash and could do whatever we wanted to with it.
 There was no tracking of this money, no judgment and it could be spent without consulting the other person.